rawatsaurabh/X-LINUX-GNSS1/README.md

 2.gnss_python

 This is the python code to read the GNSS Data over uart using Python Script.It uses pynmea2 Library.
-You need to install the pyserial and pynmea2 before using this.
+Install the pyserial and pynmea2 before using this.

 3.gnss_uart